“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 “The brain is designed with blind spots, optical and psychological, and one of its cleverest tricks is to confer on us the comforting delusion that we, personally, do not have any.”Carol Tavris and Elliot Aronson, Mistakes Were Made (But Not by Me)

-Like a kid tampering with their report card to make a D look like a B before showing it to their parents, your brain’s always trying to hide the truth from you.
+Like a kid tampering with their report card to make a D look like a B before showing it to their parents, your brain has a mischievous tendency to hide the truth from you.

 Catch your brain in the act: